Pauperformance/dev/pages/phd_guidelines.md

 The `Pauperformance` folder is highlighted in red.
 [Myr](https://pauperformance.com/pages/faq.html#who-is-myr) will only search in this **folder** for new Academy decks to retrieve.
+Please, keep out of this folder decks you don't want to publish to the Academy.

 Finally, create a new deck in this folder with a valid `PAUPERFORMANCE_DECK_NAME`.

-**TIP**: you can save a lot of time by importing your deck into deckstats from a list or a file.
+**TIP**: after having specified your new deck name, you can save a lot of time by importing the card list from a list or a file.
 Supported formats are .cod (Cockatrice), .csv (Deckbox), .dck (XMage), .dec (Apprentice), .dek (MTGO Magic Online), .mwDeck (MWS), .o8d (OCTGN).
-We are lazy and we like this shortcut to create a deck in less than a minute.
+We are lazy and we like this shortcut a lot to create a deck in less than a minute.

 That's it.
 The deck will automatically appear in the Academy!